sqz-xy/gad-sdk/docs_sphinx/source/longform/lever_arm.rst

         aiding_lever_arm_fixed_var = [Cx, Cy, Cz]

-Where `X, Y, Z` are the lever arm values in metres, and `Cx, Cy , Cz` are individual varaince values for the X, Y, Z axes respectively.
+Where `X, Y, Z` are the lever arm values in metres, and `Cx, Cy , Cz` are individual variance values for the X, Y, Z axes respectively.

 Indirectly via the config file
 ------------------------------

-The lever arm and variances can set via config file of the INS.
+Alternatively, the lever arm and variances can be set via the INS’ config file.
 This requires two sets of commands.

 The first set need to be placed in the SDK code: